fabrikler/fabrikler.github.io/content/posts/swiss-mountain-passes.md

 A mountain pass is also a kind of anthropological study.
 Up on the peak you’ll find people on vintage bikes, sleepy tour groups, classic car lovers, petrolheads, hikers, influencers, YouTubers, geologists, birdwatchers.. and a wide range of professional and less-than-professional picnickers.
 Every now and then, someone stumbles out of a car mid-serpentine because their stomach just can’t take it anymore.

-{{< caption src="/img/001/mountain-passes-overview-002.jpg" alt="Furka Pass near the Rhone Glacier and restaurant" text="Waiting for the riders at Furka Pass, near the Rhone Glacier Restaurant" >}}
+{{< caption src="/img/001/mountain-passes-overview-002.jpg" alt="Furka Pass near the Rhone Glacier and restaurant" text="Me waiting for the riders at Furka Pass, near the Rhone Glacier Restaurant" >}}

 Even as a kid, mountain passes had a certain magic for me.
 The roads were long, steep, and often seriously exposed.
 Crossing from one canton to another felt like collecting bonus points.
 Like a loyalty program for geography nerds (like me…).